sourcegraph/handbook/content/company/strategy/code-graph/index.md

 ## Themes & Goals

 We are focused over the next year on several themes across Code Graph to make our mission a reality.
-We set our goals around these themes, so you can also see current FY22-Q4 goals as a bullet list under each theme.

-The current status of these can be found at our [high-level OKR and roadmap tracker](https://github.com/orgs/sourcegraph/projects/214/views/11) (internal only).
+We also set quarterly goals around these themes; the current list and status of these can be found at our [high-level OKR and roadmap tracker](https://github.com/orgs/sourcegraph/projects/214/views/11) (internal only).

 ### Make the power of our features easier to find and use